FAIRWINDS Website

 Creating the new fairwinds.org was a true passion project of mine that I had started nearly day one of working at FAIRWINDS.

-Our old site had been built on a relatively unknown php-based Content Management System (CMS) called ModX that, to be frank, was in pretty rough shape.
-There was no way to back up code, it was difficult for anyone to understand how to use it (including myself), and the majority of the operation was based on institutional knowledge that was centralized in the mind of the one other developer on staff.
+Our old site had been built on a relatively unknown PHP-based Content Management System (CMS) called ModX that, to be frank, was in pretty rough shape.
+There was no way to back up code, and it was difficult for anyone to understand how to use it (including me).
+The majority of the operation relied on institutional knowledge that was centralized in the mind of the other developer on staff.

 I did not like our site...and spent the next 6 months or so trying to convince everyone from my boss to IT to the CEO of the company that there was a way for us to not only modernize our tech stack, but change how we sell online